 Tammy McLeod, Partner, Davenports Harbour Lawyers

-Most property lawyers will have dealings with trusts, whether acting as trustees, providing clients with advice or drafting trust deeds.
+Most property lawyers will have dealings with trusts whether acting as trustees, providing clients with advice or drafting trust deeds.
 Keeping up to date with the developments in trust law is therefore essential.
-This session will provide an update on trust law and what lawyers need to do ensure existing and future trusts are fit for purpose.
+This session will provide what lawyers need to do to ensure existing and future trusts are fit for purpose.